gendalf90/Datagrammer/README.md

 ### Receiving

-Use `IMessageHandler` interface for message handling
+Use `IMessageHandler` interface for message handling.
+You can send response from the handler by `IContext` interface.

 ```csharp
 class MyHandler : IMessageHandler